sui-foundation/sui-move-intro-course/unit-three/lessons/3_witness_design_pattern.md

 ### The `phantom` Keyword

-In the above example, we want the `Guardian` type to have the `key` and `store` abilities, so that it's an asset and is transferrable and persistent in storage.
+In the above example, we want the `Guardian` type to have the `key` and `store` abilities, so that it's an asset and is transferrable and persists in global storage.

-However, we need to

-`Coin` takes in a generic type `T`, which is passed to `Balance` which also takes in the same generic type `T`.

-However, the `Balance` type does not use the generic type `T` in any of its field, with only an `u64` field denoting the balance value.
-The generic type `T` then is a phantom generic type, in that it's not used

-this generic type `T` is a `phantom` generic type, in that `T` is not used in a field of the struct that requires it, and is denoted by the keyword `phantom`.
-This
+We also want to pass in the `witness` resource, `PEACE`, into `Guardian`, but `PEACE` only has the `drop` ability.
+Recall our previous discussion on [ability constraints](./2_intro_to_generics.md#ability-constraints) and inner types, the rule implies that `PEACE` should also have `key` and `storage` given that the outer type `Guardian` does.
+But in this case, we do not want to add unnecessary abilities to our `witness` type, because doing so could cause undesirable behaviors and vulnerabilities.

+We can use the keyword `phantom` to get around this situation.
+When a type parameter is either not used inside the struct definition or it is only used as an argument to another `phantom` type parameter, we can use the `phantom` keyword to ask the Move type system to relax the ability constraint rules on inner types.
+We see that `Guardian` doesn't use the type `T` in any of its fields, we can declare `T` to be a `phantom` type.

 For a more in-depth explanation of the `phantom` keyword, please check the [relevant section](https://github.com/move-language/move/blob/main/language/documentation/book/src/generics.md#phantom-type-parameters) of the Move language documentation.